Shaikhrrida/project-2/README.md

 Live Link: https://shaikhrrida.github.io/project-2/

 Description:
 This is a static frontend website built using HTML5 and CSS3.
-It is my second frontend project and currently non-responsive.
-The purpose of this project was to practice basic structure, layout design, image placement, and styling using clean code techniques.
+It is my second frontend project and a responsive one.
+The purpose of this project was to practice basic structure, layout design, image placement, and styling using clean code techniques and making websites responsive.

 Features:
 Developed using HTML5 for structure